 This item can only be shipped to schools, museums and science centers

-Diamonds are a girl's best friend!
+Diamonds are a girl’s best friend!
 Stimulate student interest by growing 15 multi-colored “jewels” in your laboratory!
-In this hands-on activity, students will grow crystals of alum, chrome alum, cupric sulfate, nickel sulfate, and sodium chlorate—each with its own distinct color and shape.
+In this hands-on activity, students will grow crystals of alum, chrome alum, copper sulfate and nickel sulfate—each with its own distinct color and shape.
 Each crystal is grown from a single seed crystal in a supersaturated solution.
 Watch students take ownership of their crystal and nurture it as it grows over a period of several weeks.
-This activity is a great way to introduce the concepts of saturation, supersaturation, and crystal structure.
-Includes thread, index cards, instructions, and enough chemical starting material to grow three of each crystal mentioned above, for a total of 15 crystals.
+This activity is a great way to introduce the concepts of saturation, supersaturation and crystal structure.
+Includes thread, index cards, instructions and enough chemical starting material to grow three of each crystal mentioned above, for a total of 15 crystals.

 Complete for 30 students working in pairs.
 Fifteen glass jars are needed for growing crystals and are available separately.